 - Over-the-counter drugs, including some allergy medications

-Additionally, simply driving while very tired or ill can result in impaired driving.
+Simply driving while very tired or ill can result in impaired driving as well.
 Sometimes, drivers engage in impaired driving if they are talking on a cellphone, texting, adjusting a radio, or even eating while behind the wheel.
+To learn more about driving while intoxicated charges or the California Vehicle Code, contact us.

 Comparing Criminal Charges for Drunk and Impaired Driving